Book of Storage Services

 - AD Service Principal Name (SPN) for File Server and each FSVM

 - DNS entry for File Server pointing to all FSVM(s)

 A user account with the domain admin or equivalent privileges must be used to deploy the File Service feature as AD and DNS objects are created.

 Each FSVM leverages the Volumes API for its data storage which is accessed via in-guest iSCSI.
 This allows any FSVM to connect to any iSCSI target in the event of a FSVM outage.

 The figure shows a high-level overview of the FSVM storage:

-In the event where the local CVM becomes unavailable (e.g. active path down), DM-MPIO will activate one of the failover paths to a remote CVM which will then takeover IO.
+In the event a CVM becomes unavailable (e.g. active path down), iSCSI redirection is used to failover targets to another CVM which will then takeover IO.

-When the local CVM comes back and is healthy it will be marked as the active path to provide for local IO.
+When the original CVM comes back and is healthy it will be marked as the active path to provide for IO.

 FSVM Normal Operation

 In the event of a FSVM “failure” (e.g. maintenance, power off, etc.) the VG and IP of the failed FSVM will be taken over by another FSVM to ensure client availability.